tranhuuphuc20051995/AppiumWebdriverIOMobileAutomation/README.md

 # AppiumWebdriverIOMobileAutomation

 1. How to run test?
+(Run Test)
    We can run test by using this command on terminal: npx wdio

 2. How to start appium server?
-   We can start appium server by using this command on terminal: appium -p <port>
+(Run before use Appium Inspector connect to appium server) We can start appium server by using this command on terminal: appium -p <port>
    Ex: appium -p 4724